stig/www.brautaset.org/_posts/2013-03-25-scalatest-with-akka.md

 layout: post
 title: Using ScalaTest with Akka
 lead: Using ALL THE TRAITS
-tags: [Development]
+tags: [Development, Scala]
 ---

 To test Actor code with ScalaTest you have to mix in a lot of traits; sometimes it can be difficult to remember them all.
-Thus I have made this abstract class (it cannot be a trait because it takes constructor parameters) that you can drop into a project:
+Inspired by a course led by [Heiko Seebergen](http://www.heikoseeberger.name) I made this abstract class (it cannot be a trait because it takes constructor parameters) that you can drop into a project.

 {% highlight scala %}
 import akka.actor.ActorSystem